-as soon as practicable comply with their Space Weather Output Usable Declaration as submitted in accordance with OC2.5.2(a), unless an Event prevents them from doing so.
+as soon as practicable comply with their Space Weather Output Usable Declaration as submitted in accordance with OC2.4.2(a), unless an Event prevents them from doing so.

-OC2.5.3 Where a Space Weather Experienced Notification is issued by The Company then the User, where relevant, shall submit a Space Weather Outcome Statement as soon as reasonably practicable.
+OC2.4.3 Where a Space Weather Experienced Notification is issued by The Company then the User where relevant shall submit a Space Weather Outcome Statement as soon as reasonably practicable.

-OC2.5.4 Where a Space Weather Outcome Statement has been submitted to The Company, this may be shared by The Company with the Met Office, the Authority and the Secretary of State (or such other person or team nominated by them to act on their behalf with respect to receiving Space Weather Outcome Statements).
+OC2.4.4 Where a Space Weather Outcome Statement has been submitted to The Company, this may be shared by The Company with the Met Office, the Authority and the Secretary of State (or such other person or team nominated by them to act on their behalf with respect to receiving Space Weather Outcome Statements).
 Where any other User(s) has neighbouring Plant and Apparatus (being in close electrical proximity to the asset(s) to which the Space Weather Outcome Statement relates) which might also be affected, The Company will seek the agreement of the User to share that information with the neighbouring User(s).
 Such agreement shall not be unreasonably withheld.